Andalib224/zomato_data_analytics_sql_project/README.md

 # zomato_data_analytics_sql_project
-Using a Zomato dummy dataset, a comprehensive data analysis was conducted leveraging SQL.
-The analysis encompassed various aspects such as golden membership customers, customers, and customer preferences.
-Through SQL queries, insights were derived regarding customer satisfaction trends.
-This project provided valuable insights into the dynamics of the food service industry, aiding in strategic decision-making for restaurant owners and stakeholders.
+Analyze a Zomato dummy dataset using SQL to identify the most popular items, evaluate customer membership benefits, track Zomato points accumulation, and examine customer transactions for insights into purchasing behavior and trends.